Merger of Sprint Corporation and T-Mobile US: Opposition

-On August 28, 2018, The Communication Workers of America (CWA) said that it opposed the merger between T-Mobile and Sprint as it is currently set up.
-The CWA, a union that represents 700,000 workers, claims that the merger would result in more than 28,000 jobs being lost, a number that it says it came to by performing an analysis based on location data for all of the retail locations involved in the proposed merger.
-They stated that the merger raises competitive and national security concerns, would lead to loss of jobs, and that both companies would be viable to build out nationwide 5G on their own.
+On August 28, 2018, the Communications Workers of America (CWA) said that it opposed the merger between T-Mobile and Sprint in the proposed set up.
+The CWA, a union that represents 700,000 workers, claimed that the merger would result in more than 28,000 jobs being lost, a number that it said it came to by performing an analysis based on location data for all of the retail locations involved in the proposed merger.
+They stated that the merger which raised competitive and national security concerns, would lead to loss of jobs, and that both companies would be liable to build out nationwide 5G on their own.

-Dish Network initially opposed the merger prior to its deal to buy Boost Mobile and Spectrum once the deal closed.
-They voiced their opposition multiple times, stating that data from other countries that experienced four-to-three reductions in the number of carriers to say that the T-Mobile-Sprint merger could lead to an increase in prices, not a decrease like T-Mobile has claimed.
+Dish Network initially opposed the merger prior to its deal to buy Boost Mobile when the deal was closed.
+They voiced their opposition multiple times, stating that data from other countries that experienced four-to-three times reductions in the number of carriers to saying that the T-Mobile-Sprint merger could lead to an increase in prices, not a decrease like T-Mobile has claimed.

-On December 13, 2018, an opposition group was formed called "4Competition Coalition" which was used to voice a combined voice of opposition between many companies.
-These companies included AFL-CIO, Common Cause, C-Spire, CWA-Union, Dish Network, Fight for the Future, New America's Open Technology Institute, NTCA-The Rural Broadband Association, Open Markets Institute, Public Knowledge, Rural Wireless Association, The Greenlining Institute, and Writers Guild of America-West.
+On December 13, 2018, an opposition group was formed called "4Competition Coalition" which was used to voice a combined voice of opposition between many companies and organizations.
+In addition to the CWA and Dish Network, these included the AFL-CIO, Common Cause, C Spire, Fight for the Future, New America's Open Technology Institute, NTCA - The Rural Broadband Association, Open Markets Institute, Public Knowledge, Rural Wireless Association, the Greenlining Institute, and Writers Guild of America West.